mharbol/nvimrc/README.md

 # My [neovim](https://neovim.io) Configuration
 ## Prereqs
+Most things work well enough on their own; if not here are a few additions.

 [Java LSP tools](https://download.eclipse.org/jdtls/snapshots/?d).
 Requres Java 17 or later.

 For the best fitting font, run the following command and install to your shell/terminal: